indec-it/seed-backend/README.md

 ## Prerequisites

 - Node.js 22+
-- MongoDB instance (local or remote)
+- Oracle Database instance (local or remote)
+- Oracle Instant Client (if not using Oracle Cloud)

 ## Getting Started